VISHWAJ33T/site/data/blog/progressive-web-apps-and-their-advanced-features.md

 ---
-title: "What Are Progressive Web Apps (PWAs)?"
+title: 'What Are Progressive Web Apps (PWAs)?'
 summary: "PWAs blend the best of web and mobile apps.
 Let's explore what they are, their core features, and the advanced capabilities that are changing the web."
 date: '2023-10-30'
 images: []